integral-io/Business-in-a-Box/README.md

 Because the Docker containers and Docker host end up using different URLs, we have to set up a reverse proxy.
 But don't worry, its in docker -- all that means is that the browser and the backend apps won't know the difference.
 This also means more configuration for the containers like SSL certificates so the reverse proxy can securely communicate with the backends.

+#### Basic Infrastructure:
+##### NginX
+Nginx is a reverse proxy.
+It'll let the outside world communicate with the inside of the docker container transparently. the proxy needs:
+- An SSL certificate to deliver to clients.
+- An SSL certificate to use between the services and the proxy.
+- and the reverse proxy rules that map the two together.

 #### Source Code Management and Analysis
 The following tools are useful for source code development, management, analysis, and deployment.